-For example, putting cash in a bank or building society provides security of the capital and (usually) a miniscule level of interest.
+Risk is at the heart of many investment decisions and it is typically at the starting point of the investment planning process.
+For example, putting cash in a bank or building society provides security of the capital and some interest.
 But even the 'safety' of deposits can be compromised by a bank failure, as events since 2007 have made all too clear.
-A subtler - and increasingly obvious - risk for deposits is inflation.
-Over the years, this has often negated most or all the interest earned once tax is taken into account.
+A more subtle and at present none too obvious - risk for deposits is inflation.
+Over the years, this has often negated most or all of the interest earned once tax is taken into account.
 The eroding effect of inflation is particularly relevant at present because of: